 “Your frivolous habits of life which had been handed down to you from your forefathers.”
 (1 Pet.
 1:18 WNT).

 “The emptiness of your manner of life, received by tradition from your ancestors.”
 (1 Pet.
 1:18 MNT).

-If you have not experienced the New Birth, you are still a mere flesh and living in the flesh, alienated from God’s life and Spirit.
-And as long as you remain a flesh or living in the flesh, you can never be pleasing or accepted to God.
+If you have not experienced the New Birth, you are still a mere flesh and you are still living in the flesh, alienated from God’s life and Spirit.
+And as long as you remain a flesh or living in the flesh, you can never be pleasing to God or accepted to God.
 Why?